IBE160/SG-M-E-Ds/docs/sprint-artifacts/4-1-implement-dynamic-difficulty-adjustment.md

 ### Debug Log References

 ### Completion Notes List
+- Modified `services/game_logic.py` to ensure `hints_used` is tracked within `GameSession.puzzle_state` when a puzzle attempt is made.
+- Implemented `adjust_difficulty_based_on_performance` function in `services/ai_service.py` to formulate prompts for the Gemini API that include player performance metrics and request difficulty adjustments.
+- Defined a `POST /adjust_difficulty` endpoint in `routes.py` to receive player performance data, trigger AI adjustment, and update `GameSession` accordingly.
+- Added new unit tests for `adjust_difficulty_based_on_performance` in `tests/unit/test_ai_service.py` to verify prompt construction and AI response parsing.
+- Added a new unit test for `solve_puzzle_tracks_hints_used` in `tests/test_game_logic.py` to verify `hints_used` is tracked in `puzzle_state`.
+- Added a new integration test `test_adjust_difficulty_route` in `tests/test_app.py` to verify the API interaction and `GameSession` updates for difficulty adjustment.
+- All tasks for AC 1, except "Manual/Exploratory testing," are complete from a backend development perspective.

 ### File List
+- Modified: `ai-escape-app/services/game_logic.py`
+- Modified: `ai-escape-app/services/ai_service.py`
+- Modified: `ai-escape-app/routes.py`
+- Modified: `ai-escape-app/tests/unit/test_ai_service.py`
+- Modified: `ai-escape-app/tests/test_game_logic.py`
+- Modified: `ai-escape-app/tests/test_app.py`

 ## Change Log

 - **2025-12-03**: Story created.
 - **2025-12-04**: Story context regenerated.
+- **2025-12-08**: Implemented dynamic difficulty adjustment (Story 4.1).